Losing weight is never an easy task, but trying out something like the 30 day weight loss challenge can be a good way to jumpstart your fitness goals.

 Building healthy habits and consistently sticking to them are just some of the ways to create lasting weight loss results.
 Involving your friends and family in an achievable challenge has also been known to promote camaraderie and fewer judgments, something to consider when trying to burn fat.

 Considering consistency as your number one goal during the next 30 days can also help with any moments of discouragement or disillusionment.
 The number on the scale may not be what you want it to be at the end of a 30 day period, even with dedication.
-But knowing that you and your loved ones have made an effort to commit should give anyone a certain peace of mind.
+But knowing there’s fluctuations in weight, why the scale doesn’t matter, in addition to having loved ones who have made an effort to commit should give anyone a certain peace of mind.

 30 Day Weight Loss Challenge Tips & Tricks